Steffen70/game_theory_grpc/README.md

 ## TODO

--   [ ] Refactor `flake.nix` into smaller, separate files for each service; create a main `flake.nix` that imports all the service-specific files.
+-   [x] Refactor `flake.nix` into smaller, separate files for each service; create a main `flake.nix` that imports all the service-specific files.
+-   [ ] Add a package output to each service's `flake.nix` to build a standalone package for each service.
+-   [ ] Add a package output to the main flake to build all services as a single package.
 -   [ ] Test the Friedman Python strategy service.
 -   [ ] Test the PHP interface by running a matchup between Friedman and Tit-for-Tat.
 -   [ ] Implement a React web app for displaying `RoundResults` in real-time using gRPC-Web, and embed it in the `index.php`.